AppsFlyer/aerospike-clj/README.md

 ```

 #### Mocking in application unit tests
-When performing unit tests in application code, it is most times undesirable to launch a full aerospike container to
+When performing unit tests in application code, it is most times undesirable to launch a full Aerospike container to
 run tests against.
 For those cases the library exposes a mock client that replaces all the calls to `aerospike-clj.client`.

 Usage: